 I’ll be sharing some interesting information about the strength of the 3D printer filament.
 We’ll also take you through a list of the top five strongest 3D printing filaments.

-Polycarbonate (PC) Filament is considered to be the strongest filament of all available currently in the market.
-It’s used to make bulletproof glass, Mobile Phone & Desktop Computer cases, riot gear, Masks (Scuba) and more.
+Polycarbonate (PC) Filament is considered to be the strongest filament of all available currently on the market.
+It’s used to make bulletproof glass, Mobile Phone & Desktop Computer cases, riot gear, Masks (Scuba), and more.
 The PC is more durable and rigid, outweighing the other printing materials.

 Thin PC prints can be bent at room temperature without any crack or bent.
 It is not affected by wear and tear as in other materials.
 This is a great advantage in many 3D printing applications.